jmirwin1/osticket-prereqs/README.md

 Go to control panel, click on programs, under programs and features select Turn Windows features on or off, and enable IIS
 </p>
 <br />
-Go to control panel, click on programs, under programs and features select Turn Windows features on or off, and enable IIS
 <p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>